Ready to experience the very best that winter in Paris has to offer? If so then you’ve come to the right place.

 Sure, the weather may be a bit cold.
 But, you’ll soon forget about that as you go ice skating beneath the Eiffel Tower, explore enchanting Christmas markets, and sip on decadent hot chocolate from Angelina’s.

-So, get away from the crowds and use my insider tips to experience some of the best things to do in winter in Paris – a season that typically lasts from December to February, with November and March being shoulder months too.
+So, get away from the crowds and use my Paris travel guide with insider tips to experience some of the best things to do in winter in Paris – a season that typically lasts from December to February, with November and March being shoulder months too.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.